-- content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti- Semitism, radicalisation and extremism - contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - conduct: online behaviour that increases the likelihood of, or causes harm; for example making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nude and semi-nude and/or pornography, sharing other explicit images and online bullying), and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If the Academy feels their children or staff are at risk, they should report it to the Anti-Phishing Working Group (https://apwg.org/).
+- Content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti- Semitism, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct: online behaviour that increases the likelihood of, or causes harm; for example making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nude and seminude and/or pornography, sharing other explicit images and online bullying), and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+If the Academy feels their children or staff are at risk, they should report it to the Anti-Phishing Working Group.